runwayml/learn/docs/create/train-models.md

 Even with Transfer Learning, it's not unusual for training to last at least several hours.

 ### What can I do with my newly-trained model?
 During training, your model learns to produce new images that look like the ones in your dataset.
-When training is complete, the model can be used to generate an infinite number of synethetic images that appear as if they came from the dataset itself.
+When training is complete, the model can be used to generate a seemingly infinite number of synethetic images that appear as if they came from the dataset itself.

 Because your model is the result of retraining the StyleGAN model using the Transfer Learning technique (see above), your model will appear under the list of checkpoints when you add StyleGAN to a workspace.
 The space of all new possible images that your model can create is called the latent space, which you can explore when you select your model's checkpoint and [run StyleGAN](how-to/use-models?id=step-7-run-the-model).
 Happy image making!